Estonia VAT Explained: Rates, Registration Thresholds, and Reporting Requirements

 How much is VAT in Estonia on ESS?

-The Estonia VAT rate for ESS is 22%.
+The Estonia VAT rate for ESS is 24%.

 E-Commerce Rules

-The reformatory 2021 EU E-commerce package represents a pivotal moment in reshaping the e-commerce industry.
-As the industry evolves and more businesses offer their goods and services to EU consumers, the EU government bodies recognize the need to standardize further and harmonize EU-level rules.
+The 2021 EU E-commerce package represents a pivotal moment in reshaping the e-commerce industry.
+As the industry evolves and more businesses offer their goods and services to EU consumers, EU government bodies recognize the need to standardize further and harmonize EU-level rules.

 As part of the reform, a 2015 Mini One Stop Shop (MOSS), which paved the way for new rules, was upgraded and adjusted to address new challenges in the digital age.
-Therefore, the two previously established schemes, unknown as Union and Non-Union schemes, were further defined, and a new Import One Stop Shop (IOSS) scheme was introduced.
+Therefore, the two previously established schemes, known as Union and Non-Union schemes, were further defined, and a new Import One Stop Shop (IOSS) scheme was introduced.

 Therefore, the E-Commerce VAT package transformed MOSS into OSS, which consists of the following: